Library - Facilities and Policies

 Library Access Control System

 The system is activated after working hours and holidays including Saturdays and Sundays.
 The access control cards will be issued to all the faculty members, post-docs, research scholars individually and to the JRFs with prior permission from the concerned PIs.
 Getting the cards, individuals have to pay Rs.
-150/- as refundable deposit and if the card is lost or damaged Rs.
-150/- will be charged as replacement fine.
+150/- as a refundable deposit and if the card is lost or damaged Rs.
+150/- will be charged as a replacement fine.

 All the entry and exit as reflected in the card will be recorded in the system.
 Users are requested to use these cards for entry and exit both.